4tronix/testRover/README.md

 marsRover.spin(RVdirection.Right, 50)
 ```

-If you want more fine grain control of individal motors, use `Rover.motor(..)` to drive motor either forward or reverse.
+If you want more fine grain control of individal motors, use `marsRover.motor(..)` to drive motor either forward or reverse.
 The value
-indicates speed and is between 0 (stop) and 100 (reverse.
+indicates speed and is between 0 (stop) and 100 (full speed).
+Direction can be Forward or Reverse

 Drive left motors forward at speed 60 (right motors are unchanged):